Leica Q Typ 116 vs Nikon D500

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- Ready to shoot: Comes with a build-in lens, while the D500 requires a separate lens.
+- Ready to shoot: Comes with a built-in lens, while the D500 requires a separate lens.

 - More compact: Is smaller (130x80mm vs 147x115mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the D500).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the D500).